o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 The Assets Tab search is also a regex based search, like for the jobs tab.
 Refer to the previous section [filtering by keyword and status](#filtering-by-keyword-and-status) for more information.

-The Assets Tab search is also a regex based search, like for the jobs tab.
-Refer to the previous section [filtering by keyword and status](#filtering-by-keyword-and-status) for more information.

 {{< note >}}
 The directory tree displayed in the tab is from the **Asset Database**, not the files on disk.
 It only displays assets that have been processed.
 Files on disk that are ignored by Asset Processer do not appear in the directory tree.
 {{< /note >}}